corda/corda-docs/content/en/docs/cenm/1.5/auth-service.md

 `keytool -genkeypair -alias mytest -keyalg RSA -keypass mypass -keystore mytest.jks -storepass mypass`.

-3. Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-<VERSION>.jar` that contains the set of permissions available and predefined roles.
-Copy this into a folder inside the working directory called `plugins`.
+3. Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-<VERSION>.jar` that contains the set of available permissions and predefined roles.
+Copy this file to a directory called `plugins`, located inside the working directory.

 ## Configure the auth service